noblecosmic/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that will play the StarWars IV episode in the terminal.
+Write a script that creates an empty file called hello